mamal72/node-yahoo-weather/README.md

 });
 ```

 ## Tests

-Run the tests with following script:
+Run the tests with following command:

 ```bash
 npm test
 ```